 Liz Wierzbicki is a multimedia artist and educator.
 Liz holds a BA in mathematics and fine art from Augustana College, Rock Island, IL and an MFA in printmaking from Herron School of Art & Design, Indianapolis, IN.
 She is currently an adjunct professor at Herron School of Art & Design and a former Visiting Instructor at Purdue University in the printmaking department.
 She is the recipient of various residencies including: Studios at MASS MoCA, Cow House Studios (Ireland), D’Clinic Studios (Slovenia), Arteles Creative Center (Finland), Winter Residence at Penland School of Crafts (NC).
 Liz has participated in various solo and group exhibitions locally, nationally and internationally.

-Kaylee Williamson is a student at Herron School of Art + Design who graduates in May 2018.
-She will have earned a BFA in Drawing & Illustration, and has a passion for vintage clothing and fashion related art.
+Kaylee Williamson is a Herron School of Art + Design graduate.
+She earned a BFA in Drawing & Illustration, and has a passion for vintage clothing and fashion related art.

 Michael Hoefle, a founding director of Cat Head Press, is a photographer and educator based out of Indiana.
 He holds a BFA in photography from the University of Texas at Arlington and an MFA Photography and Intermedia from Herron School of Art & Design, Indianapolis, IN.
 Michael has been the recipient of teaching and research fellowships and participated in exhibitions across the US.
 He has lead presentations and workshops at the University of Alaska Southeast (AK), the Association of Texas Photography instructors (TX), and ATPI Winter Conference (TX).
 He also holds a Management position within Ignition Arts, a fabrication and installation firm based in Indianapolis.